mxhold/mxhold.github.io/_posts/2019-01-31-ruby-postgresql-regex-anchors.md

 irb(main):004:0> "hello\nworld\n\n".match?(/\Ahello\nworld\n\Z/)
 => true
 ```

+This doesn't seem very useful to me since you could just use `\n?\z` instead, which seems more obvious.

 My guess is that this was provided to match the behavior in Perl as described [here](https://www.regular-expressions.info/anchors.html):
 >Because Perl returns a string with a newline at the end when reading a line from a file, Perl's regex engine matches $ at the position before the line break at the end of the string even when multi-line mode is turned off.
 Perl also matches $ at the very end of the string, regardless of whether that character is a line break.
 So `^\d+$` matches `123` whether the subject string is `123` or `123\n`.